beta-tester/RPi-PXE-Server/README.md

 if you dont like or want, remove those additional parameters just behind the ' --' in the menu entries

 ## note3:
-it is prepared for BIOS, UEFI 32bit and UEFI 64bit boot, but UEFI is not tested yet, because o lack of hardware for UEFI boot
+it is prepared for BIOS, UEFI 32bit and UEFI 64bit boot, but UEFI is not tested yet, because of lack of hardware for UEFI boot